 As licensed registered nurses, legal nurse consultants bring specialized healthcare education and clinical experience to the medically related issues of the litigation process.
 This education and experience distinguishes legal nurse consultants from paralegals and legal assistants and provides the foundation for the legal nurse consultant's ability to recognize, interpret and analyze all relevant medically related information in a claim or case. (from the AALNC website)

-Nancy Barham is a LNC for Smith Anderson law firm in Raleigh, North Carolina and she concentrates in the area of medical malpractice defense litigation where she assists the attorneys in medical record review, medical research, witness preparation, and trial.
-Ms. Barham also works in the areas of personal injury litigation, general liability defense, and products liability.
-She has over 20 years of experience in legal nurse consulting.
-Before joining Smith Anderson, Ms. Barham worked as a nurse in various capacities, including assistant clinical manager in the Emergency Department at Rex Healthcare, Head Nurse at North Carolina State University Student Health Service, EMT instructor through Wake Technical Community College, and preceptor for the Wake County Paramedic Program.
-Ms. Barham is a past MICN, an ACLS instructor, PALS instructor, and Certified Emergency Room Nurse.
+Nancy Henningsen Barham is presently a Legal Nurse Consultant for Parry Law Firm in Chapel Hill, North Carolina.
+She concentrates in the area of medical malpractice defense litigation where she assists the attorneys in medical record review, identification of issues, medical research, witness preparation for deposition and trial appearances, and attendance at trial.
+Ms. Barham has worked in the areas of personal injury litigation, general liability defense, and products liability.
+She has over 30 years of experience in legal nurse consulting.
+Prior to becoming an in-house defense LNC she worked in various capacities including, Emergency Nursing in area hospitals, North Carolina State University Student Health Service Emergency Head Nurse, EMT instructor through Wake Technical Community College, and preceptor for the Wake County Paramedic Program.
+Ms. Barham is a past Mobile Intensive Care Nurse, an ACLS and PALS instructor, and Certified Emergency Room Nurse.

-Ms. Barham has served as an instructor on faculty at University of North Carolina at Chapel Hill as well as serving as a faculty member for seminar presentations in the areas of risk management documentation, and legal aspects of nursing for healthcare providers.
-Ms. Barham is a former president for the Eastern North Carolina Chapter of the American Association of Legal Nurse Consultants.
-She is one of the founding instructors for the Duke LNC certificate program and the online program since its inception in 2009.
+Ms. Barham has served as an instructor for numerous seminar presentations in the areas of risk management documentation, and legal aspects of nursing for healthcare providers.
+She is a former president for the Eastern North Carolina Chapter of the American Association of Legal Nurse Consultants.
+Ms. Barham has been one of the founding instructors for the Duke LNC certificate program, now Duke Learning Innovation & Lifetime Education, since its inception in 2009.

 Ms. Cook brings over 30 years of passion and rich experiences as a health care risk manager.
-Currently, she is the Director of the Office of Risk Management at the Brody School of Medicine @ East Carolina University.
-In this role, she directs a comprehensive risk program with the goal of identifying and mitigating risks to individual patients and families, providers and staff, and the institution that will promote patient safety.
-She administers the commercially purchased professional liability insurance program, which includes active participation in claims management.
+Currently, she is a Legal Nurse Consultant in the defense law firm - Huff, Powell & Bailey, LLC.
+Ms. Cook retired from her last position as the Director of the Office of Risk Management at the Brody School of Medicine at East Carolina University in 2019.
+In that role, she directed a comprehensive risk program with the goal of identifying and mitigating risks to individual patients and families, providers and staff, and the institution that will promote patient safety.
+She administered the commercially purchased professional liability insurance program, which included active participation in claims management.
 Prior to 2005, she was Director of Risk Management and Patient Safety at Kaiser Permanente, North East Bay Service Area in Northern California for 9 years.
 Prior to Kaiser Permanente, she was a regional risk manager for The Doctors’ Company, a professional liability insurance company in Napa, California.
 She also brings field experience in the areas of medical staff affairs, quality management and performance improvement, and utilization management.
-Her clinical background as a surgical critical care nurse in major academic centers and nursing administrator in the United States Air Force was the springboard for transitioning to health care risk management.
+Her clinical background as a surgical critical care nurse in major academic centers and nurse administrator in the United States Air Force was the springboard for transitioning to health care risk management.
 She retired from the United States Air Force Reserves with the rank of Colonel and received two Meritorious Service Medals and two Air Force Commendation Medals.

-Ms. Cox has 39 years of nursing experience.
+Ms. Cox has 53 years of nursing experience.
 She earned her BSN and MSN at East Carolina University.
 She has worked in ICU/CCU, Med Surg, OB-GYN, and labor and delivery.
 She also has mid-level management experience and 19 years of experience as a childbirth educator.
-For the past 17 years, she has worked as a Certified Nurse Midwife and does so currently at the Crist Clinic for Women in Jacksonville, North Carolina.
-In addition, Ms. Cox serves on the clinical faculty at UNCW School of Nursing.
+For the past 30 years, she has worked as a Certified Nurse Midwife and does so currently at the Women’s Healthcare in Jacksonville, North Carolina.
+In addition, Ms. Cox served on the clinical faculty at UNCW School of Nursing for 20 years.

 Ms. Cox has been working as an independent legal nurse since 2006 and is a Certified Legal Nurse Consultant.
 She has experience in setting up her own LNC business as well as marketing, billing, sub-contracting, and networking.